 Prof. Nickas was a member of the American Astronomical Society and the American Association of Physics Teachers, American Association of Variable Star Observers during my career.
 He is currently a member of The Planetary Society.

 John Christopher Baillie Papaloizou (born 1947) is a theoretical physicist.
-Papaloizou is a professor at the Department of Applied Mathematics and Theoretical Physics (DAMTP) at the University of Cambridge.
+Papaloizou is a professor emeritus at the Department of Applied Mathematics and Theoretical Physics (DAMTP) at the University of Cambridge.
 He works on the theory of accretion disks, with particular application to the formation of planets.
 He received his D.Phil. in 1972 from the University of Sussex under the supervision of Roger J. Tayler.
 The title of his thesis is The Vibrational Instability in Massive Stars.

 He discovered the Papaloizou-Pringle instability together with Jim Pringle in 1984.
 Papaloizou also made major contributions in various areas such as the radial-orbit instability, toroidal modes in stars and different instabilities in accretion disks.